Man Parrish (album): Production

-A friend of Man Parrish's, Joe Gage had connections with someone developing a porn film and needed music for it.
+A friend of Man Parrish's, Joe Gage, had connections with someone developing a porn film and needed music for it.
 This led to Man Parrish recording two tracks for the film including a title track for the film ("Heatstroke").
-Man Parrish would later discover about six months later that "Heatstroke" has been playing in underground clubs in New York.
+Man Parrish would later discover about six months later that "Heatstroke" had been playing in underground clubs in New York.

 After finding a club that was performing his song, he approached the DJ who made connections with him to get to a record label in New York who were looking for Man Parrish.

-On meeting with the record label, Man Parrish was asked to show what other music he had in which he played "Man Made", "Hip Hop Be Bop (Don't Stop)" and a few other tracks that would appear on the album.
-Man Parrish was 22 years old when he signed on to for the album, and later admitted that he "didn't know what [he] was doing."
+On meeting with the record label, Man Parrish was asked to show what other music he had and he played "Man Made", "Hip Hop Be Bop (Don't Stop)" and a few other tracks that would appear on the album.
+Man Parrish was 22 years old when he signed a deal to release the album, and later admitted that he "didn't know what [he] was doing."

 Release

 Man Parrish was released in 1982 on the Importe label, a subsidiary of popular dance imprint Sugarscoop.
 In the United States, the album charted on Top Black Albums peaking at number 43 on April 2, 1983.

 The first single released from the album was "Hip Hop, Be Bop (Don't Stop)," which Parrish said faced a racial backlash from the African-American hip hop community: "I was making the music that they played, and then they found out I was white and gay they pulled it.
 It didn't hurt sales but it was shocking."
 The album went on to sell over two million copies worldwide.

-Man Parrish explained that his music was later sold by his label to Unidisc in Canada for $1,000 where Man Parrish's signature was forged on a piece of paper.
-Parrish recalls that he often sees compilation on CDs and records with his music on it such as the video game Grand Theft Auto: Vice City and the film Shaun of the Dead.
+Man Parrish explained that his music was later sold by his label to Unidisc in Canada for $1,000, where Man Parrish's signature was forged on a piece of paper.
+Parrish recalls that he often sees compilation CDs and records with his music on it such as the video game Grand Theft Auto: Vice City and the film Shaun of the Dead.